dblock/code.dblock.org/_posts/2011/2011-09-09-rails-custom-and-editable-mailer-templates-in-markdown.markdown

 You can add a form to edit such a mail template, left as an exercise.

-There’re a lot of mailers, so having to create each template by hand doesn’t make a lot of sense.
-There’s no easy way to enumerate all mailers, so lets define the in some central location and write a Rake task to create these in the database.
+There are a lot of mailers, so having to create each template by hand doesn't make a lot of sense.
+There's no easy way to enumerate all mailers, so lets define the in some central location and write a Rake task to create these in the database.
 I wrote _app/mailers/mailers.rb._

 {% highlight ruby %}
 module Mailers